standardforever/JS-Calculator/README.md

 Build a basic arithmetic calculator without a frontend

 The calculator should be able to perform basic operations like Addition, Subtraction, Multiplication, & Division

+The link to the page >>>>>>> https://standardforever.github.io/JS-Calculator/